dmitrypetrov-0101/Random-Projects/Gasum-Locations/README.md

+**2022-08 UPDATE: Structure of gasum.com web page has changed, and this project is no longer successful in extracting details of location from the code of the page.
+This project is archived and it will not be modified to handle the changes of gasum.com**

 ## Description
 This project explores ways to use Python libraries for extracting data from arguments of HTML tags, and then enriching it with information from other sources.